CAIDA/libbgpstream/docs/doxygen/static/aaaquickstart.md

 Replace `/path/to/pcap/file` with an actual path to a pcap (or any format supported by _libtrace_) file.

-The `-m binary` option tells Corsaro to write output data in a compact binary format where possible.
-Omitting this option is permitted, but not recommended as Corsaro will default to the ASCII output mode.
-ASCII output is much more verbose, and as such Corsaro can take longer to process the trace file and the resulting disk usage could be significantly higher.
+By default Corsaro will write output data in a compact binary format where possible.
+The \ref tool_cors2ascii tool can be used to convert the binary output files to a human-readable ASCII format.

 Running this command will process the given trace file and create four output files, using the output file template given.
 Each file will have the `%%P` replaced with the name of the component that created it.
 That is, `global`, `log`, `flowtuple`, and `dos`.

-Corsaro currently has preliminary support for processing packets directly from a live interface.
+Corsaro also supports processing packets directly from a live interface.
 To use this functionality, replace the pcap file path with:

 ~~~
 pcapint:<interface>